openrewrite/rewrite-docs/reference/recipes/java/migrate/javax/addjaxbdependencies.md

 type: specs.openrewrite.org/v1beta/recipe
 name: org.openrewrite.java.migrate.javax.AddJaxbDependencies
 displayName: Add explicit JAXB dependencies
 description: This recipe will add explicit dependencies for Jakarta EE 8 when a Java 8 application is using JAXB.
-Any existing dependencies will be upgraded to the latest version of Jakarta EE 8. **The artifacts are moved to Jakarta EE 8 but the application can continue to use the `javax.xml.bind` namespace.
+Any existing dependencies will be upgraded to the latest version of Jakarta EE 8.
+The artifacts are moved to Jakarta EE 8 version 2.x which allows for the continued use of the `javax.xml.bind` namespace.
+Running a full javax to Jakarta migration using `org.openrewrite.java.migrate.jakarta.JavaxMigrationToJakarta` will update to versions greater than 3.x which necessitates the package change as well.

 tags:
   - jaxb